 When you leave comments, try to write something that genuinely adds something of worth.
 If you don’t have anything meaningful to write, wait until there’s a topic you’re personally familiar with—or find another post in their archives that you can relate to.

 Connecting this way (at first) is less formal than an email and doesn’t necessarily require any “work” for them to do either.
-It does however, work as an introduction and they can get to know you through your comments.
+However, it works as an introduction, and they can get to know you through your comments.
 They may also check out your blog if you leave a link back to your site.

 Here’s an example of a fellow blogger, Luis, commenting thoughtfully on my blog.
-They added to the conversation, asked questions and are generally engaging about the topic at-hand:
+They added to the conversation, asked questions and were generally engaging about the topic at hand:

 This commenter shows his understanding of more complex blogging topics and shows a real interest in both my article & the overall topic area… which motivates me to want to interact with him.